-This Three Bean Chili includes colorful veggies, hearty beans, and warm, Mexican-inspired flavors.
+This Three Bean Chili recipe includes colorful veggies, hearty beans, and warm, Mexican-inspired flavors.

-It's a simple meal to simmer up for lunch, dinner, or even meal prep.
+It's such a simple meal to simmer up for lunch, dinner, or even meal prep.

 Plus everyone can personalize their bowl with their own favorite toppings!